ppy/osu-wiki/wiki/FAQ/en.md

 _In-game interface of osu!_

-The top-left bar is the health bar.
-This will decrease at a steady rate (depending on the beatmap's difficulty settings), but can be replenished by tapping notes at the right time or spinning the spinner.
+The top-left bar is the health bar, which will decrease at a steady rate (depending on the beatmap's difficulty settings), but can be replenished by tapping notes at the right time or spinning the spinner.
 A perfectly timed hit (a 300 or Geki) will recover health more than a badly timed hit (50).
 A total miss will take a good chunk of health out of the health bar.